ptcrealitylab/vuforia-spatial-robotic-addon/README.md

 server.addNode(objectName, toolName, nodeName, nodeType);
 ```

+This method will add a node to the toolName tool.

 #### moveNode

-Change position, rotation or scale of node.
+Change position, rotation or scale of node in AR.

 ```
 server.modeNode(objectName, frameName, nodeName, x, y, scale, matrix, loyalty);